sarath-menon/timestone_backend/README.md

 Programatically navigate typescript AST for React components.
+The webassembly version and python bindings are also included in the timestone_python and timestone_wasm folders.

 The following functionality is available:

 - [x] Get list React components and subcomponents as a hierarchy
 - [x] Get the list of imported components and libraries